sentinel1909/jeff-mitchell-dev-v2/content/blog/2022/2022_04_05_baby_steps_with_rust.md

 This extremely simple starting point highlights some key components of a Rust program:

-- the main() function serves as the entry point to your program
+- the `main()` function serves as the entry point to your program
-- we bind the string "Jeff" to a variable called "name" (you should change this to be your own name!)
+- we bind the string "Jeff" to a variable called `name` (you should change this to be your own name!)
-- the println! macro takes the string "Hello, {}!" as an argument, inserts the value of name in place of the curly braces and prints it to the console
+- the `println!` macro takes the string "Hello, {}!" as an argument, inserts the value of name in place of the curly braces and prints it to the console

 The other key items to note are are that Rust expressions must terminate with a semi-colon and expressions and statements within a function are surrounded by curly braces.
-The curly braces are especially important in the discussion of ownership, a core memory management feature offered by Rust
+The curly braces are especially important in the discussion of [ownership](@/blog/2022/2022_07_14_the_memory_doesnt_remain.md), a core memory management feature offered by Rust

 To run our very basic program, back at the command line, type: